For further information about student benefits, please contact: www.studentsolim.gov.il

 - Students who receive any other Government grant will not be able to receive the Student Authority grant during the same academic year (such as the army grant).

-- Students who receive funding for a course from the Ministry of Absorption will receive 50% less assistance during their first year of studies.
+- Students who receive funding for a course from the Ministry of Aliyah and Integration will receive 50% less assistance during their first year of studies.

 - Students who took a break of 3 years or over between their last studies and their current studies are required to provide an Official Declaration that they do not already have the same degree.

 This ‘Hatzharah’ (official declaration) can be done for a minimal fee at the local courts.